evant/gradle-retrolambda/README.md

 What Black Magic did you use to get this to work on Android?
 ------------------------------------------------------------

-There were two hurdles to overcome when compileing for android.
+There were two hurdles to overcome when compiling for android.
 The gradle android plugin forces a compile targeting java 6 and uses a custom bootclasspath that doesn't include necessary java8 files.
 To overcome this, the
 plugin: